-There are some excellent lawn weed killers available at most garden centres, which kill off broad leafed weeds, but leave the grass untouched.
+There are some excellent lawn weed killers available at most garden centres such as Viano Mo Bacter and Richard Jackson Flower Power Moss Remover & Lawn Feeder, which kill off broad-leafed weeds, but leave the grass untouched – and are also pet-friendly.
 For best results, do not cut your lawn for two or three days, then apply the weed killer on a dry day.
 It is also important that you do not use grass cuttings from your lawn, for composting or mulching, for a couple of weeks after having applied the weed killer because some of the chemicals may still be in the grass.

 Aeration or spiking, is important for maintaining your garden’s condition.
 Use a garden fork to spike holes into your lawn at regular spaces to improve drainage.
-Aeration also improves air flow and makes it easier for nutrients to get to the roots.
+Aeration also improves airflow and makes it easier for nutrients to get to the roots.

-After applying weed killer or insecticide, patches can be covered by the use of a high nitrogen fertiliser, loam or sharp sand.
+After applying weed killer or insecticide, patches can be covered by the use of high-nitrogen fertiliser, loam or sharp sand.
 Lawn feed would also improve the general condition of your lawn.

 Regular mowing and watering are also important to remember in maintaining your lawn this summer.

 Check the product is safe for animals and carefully follow the dosage instruction on the packet while applying as evenly as possible.
 If you can’t avoid walking on your lawn after spraying, make sure you have something to cover your shoes – a couple of carrier bags are inelegant but do the trick.
 Alternatively, consider removing weeds by hand or using other non-chemical methods.